 In managing interest rate risk, the Credit Union relies primarily upon use of asset - liability and interest rate sensitivity simulation models, which is monitored by the Credit Union.
-Periodically, the Credit Union may enter into interest rate swaps to adjust the exposure to interest rate risk by modifying the repricing of the Credit Union's financial instruments.

 Sensitivity analysis is used to assess the change in value of the Credit Union's financial instruments against a range of incremental basis point changes in interest rates over a twelve month period.
 Interest rate shock analysis is calculated in a similar manner to sensitivity analysis but involves a more significant change of 100 basis points or greater in interest rates.
 Sensitivity analysis and interest rate shock analysis are calculated on a quarterly basis and are reported to the Board of Directors.
-Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would decrease net interest income by \$99,000 (2019 - \$125,000) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would increase net interest income by \$99,000 (2019 - \$125,000) over the next 12 months.
+Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would decrease net interest income by \$142,000 (2020 - \$99,000) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would increase net interest income by \$142,000 (2020 - \$99,000) over the next 12 months.